Frequently Asked Questions

-Contact the Procurement Technical Assistance Center (NWT PTAC) at 806-742-7822.
+Contact the NW Texas APEX Accelerator Center at 806-742-7822.
 It will save you time and money.

 What does the government buy?

 Federal, state, and local government agencies buy everything from toothpicks and cleaning services to spaceships and cancer research.
 The key is to determine which government agencies buy the products and/or services you sell and to develop a focused marketing strategy targeting those agencies.
-The Procurement Technical Assistance Center (NWT PTAC) can help you identify potential government customers and learn how to approach them.
-NWT PTAC is a specialty center that part of NWTSBDC Regional Network and provides free consulting and low cost procurement assistance to help businesses in 30 counties around the West Texas area.
+The APEX Accelerator Center can help you identify potential government customers and learn how to approach them.
+We are a specialty center with locations in Abilene, Amarillo, Lubbock, San Angelo & Wichita Falls, TX and part of NWTSBDC Regional Network and provides free consulting and low cost procurement assistance to help businesses in 117 counties around the West Texas area.

 Does the government always award the contract to the low bidder?